Engagement

 Configure:

 - Tone notes — free text.
 “Casual, founder voice.
 Always thank by name.”
+The drafter combines this with your last 5 sent replies as a style anchor.

 How it works

-- Generate a draft with Claude.
+- Generate a draft with Claude (1 AI credit per successful draft).

 Frequently asked questions